azohra/BlockBox/README.md

 ]
 ```

-using this library the structure can be simplified to
+using BlockBox the structure can be simplified to

 ```
 [